 A muscular, bludgeoning fast bowler is born.
 Andre Nel had belied his conservative Afrikaans upbringing by amassing one of South African cricket's most chequered disciplinary records.
 His early career was blighted by a string of misdemeanours and it was during the home West Indies series in 2003-04, during which he got married, that he established himself as a permanent member of the Test team.
 He came into his own during the tour of Australia in 2005, where he was an intimidating presence with 14 wickets and an attacking mindset.
 But with South Africa settling on a young pace-bowling attack, led by Dale Steyn, opportunities were increasingly limited and Nel announced his international retirement in March 2009.

 Birth of another Victorian who is a first-class accumulator and a T20 specialist.
-David Hussey, like his older brother Michael, had to score a mountain of runs in the domestic circuit before the selectors took notice.
-He made his T20 debut in early 2008 and was a surprise pick in that year's IPL auction - bought by Kolkata for US$ 625,000, much more than his brother or Ricky Ponting fetched.
-He started his one-day career with three half-centuries in five innings but struck a lean patch in 2009 before getting his first hundred against Scotland.
+David Hussey, like his older brother Michael, had to score a mountain of runs on the domestic circuit before the selectors took notice.
+He made his T20 debut in early 2008 and was a surprise pick in that year's IPL auction - bought by Kolkata for US$625,000, much more than his brother or Ricky Ponting fetched.
+He started his one-day career with three half-centuries in five innings but struck a lean patch in 2009 before getting his first hundred, against Scotland.

 A modest return for Pakistani offspinner Haseeb Ahsan, who was born today.
 In 12 Tests he took 27 wickets at an average close to 50.
 His best figures came in Madras in 1960-61, when India piled up 539 and Ahsan took 84-19-202-6.
 He never bowled in a Test in England for fear that he would be no-balled for throwing, and was actually called against India in the first Test in Bombay in 1960-61.
 Ahsan returned to England as Pakistan's tour manager in 1987 and was also one of the most influential selectors in Pakistan.
 Ahsan died at the age of 73 in Karachi.

-A great day for Wisden - John Wisden, who bowled all 10 batsmen in the second innings of the match between North and South at Lord's.
-It's the only instance of an all-bowled 10-for in a first-class match.
+A great day for Wisden - John Wisden, who bowled all ten batters in the second innings of the match between North and South at Lord's.
+It's the only instance of an all-bowled ten-for in a first-class match.
 In all, 30 wickets fell... and 25 of them were bowled.
-Of the other five, three were run-out.
+Of the other five, three were run out.

 South Africa's first captain is born.
 Owen Dunell's two Tests were South Africa's first two as well, against England in 1888-89.
-He was captain in Port Elizabeth, but played only as a batsman in the match that followed, in Cape Town.
+He was captain in Port Elizabeth but played only as a batter in the match that followed, in Cape Town.
 He died in France in 1929.